derf/travelynx/README.md

 name or DS100 code manually.

 As soon as you select a train, you will be checked in and travelynx will switch to the journey / checkout view.
-If you already now where you're headed, you should click/tap on the destination station in the station list now.
-You can change the destination by selecting a new one any time.
+If you already know where you're headed, you should click/tap on the destination station in the station list now.
+You can change the destination by selecting a new one anytime.

 ## Checking out

 You are automatically checked out a few minutes after arrival at your destination.
 If the train has already arrived when you select a destination and its arrival was less than two hours ago, you are checked out immediately.
-If it's more than two hours, it will not be included in the scheduled and real-time data fetched by travelynx.
-In this case, you have to check out without arrival data using the link at the bottom of the checkin menu's station list.
+If it's more than two hours, you need to perform a manual checkout (without arrival data) using the link at the bottom of the checkin menu's station list.

 Testing
 ---